expeerly/embeddocumentation/README.md

 #### Step 3: Add Individual Mux Links to Each Product
 1. Go to Shopify Admin > Products.
 2. Open a product and scroll to the Metafields section.
-3. Find Mux Video URL on your expeerly campaign page and enter your Mux streaming link (e.g., https://stream.mux.com/.../high.mp4).
+3. Find Mux Video URL on your expeerly campaign page.
+Go to your campaign, then "Submitted Assets", "See details" and click the chain icon.
+Copy the your Mux streaming link from the new tab (e.g., https://stream.mux.com/.../high.mp4) and add to the Metafield.
 4. Click Save.

 #### Step 4: Improve Styling for Centered 9:16 Video